octo-technology/OpenTezos/docs/michelson/tutorial.md

 The `FAILWITH` instruction aborts the execution of the Michelson script by throwing an exception.

 The `FAILWITH` instruction consumes the top element of the stack as argument (usually a string message).
-The consumed element must be of a pushable type.
+The consumed element must be of a push-able type.
 It is allowed to throw an exception without message by pushing a `UNIT` value on top of the stack.

 The `FAIL` keyword has been provided as replacement for `UNIT; FAILWITH`.